 - 14.1.
-Relationships education and health education are statutory at primary school and parents/carers do not have the right to withdraw their child from the subjects. - 14.2.
-As relationships and sex education (RSE) is not statutory at primary level (other than what must be taught as part of the science curriculum), parents/carers have the right to request to withdraw their child from all or part of the RSE curriculum. - 14.3.
-The principal will automatically grant withdrawal requests in accordance with point 14.2; however, the principal will discuss the request with the parent/carer and, if appropriate, their child, to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum. - 14.4.
+Relationships Education and Health Education are statutory at primary school and parents/carers do not have the right to withdraw their child from the subjects. - 14.2.
+As Sex Education is not statutory at primary level (other than what must be taught as part of the Science curriculum), parents/carers have the right to request to withdraw their child from all or part of the Sex Education curriculum, as outlined in section 9 of this policy. - 14.3.
+The principal will automatically grant withdrawal requests in accordance with point 14.2; however, the principal will discuss the request with the parent/carer and, if appropriate, their child, to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum.

+- 14.4.
 The principal will discuss with the parent/carer, the benefits or receiving this important education and any adverse effects that withdrawal may have on the pupil this could include, for example, social and emotional effects of being excluded. - 14.5.
 The principal will keep a record of the discussion between themselves, the pupil and the parent/carer. - 14.6.
-The principal will grant a parent's/carer's request to withdraw their child from relationships and sex education (RSE), other than the content that must be taught as part of the science curriculum. - 14.7.
-The parent/carer will be informed in writing of the principal's decision.

-14.8.
-Where a pupil is withdrawn from relationships and sex education (RSE), the principal will ensure that the pupil receives appropriate alternative education.
+The principal will grant a parent's/carer's request to withdraw their child from Sex Education, other than the content that must be taught as part of the Science curriculum. - 14.7.
+The parent/carer will be informed in writing of the principal's decision. - 14.8.
+Where a pupil is withdrawn from Sex Education, the principal will ensure that the pupil receives appropriate alternative education.